ci-compass/cicf/week08-cloud-computing/slides/slides.md

 ::: {.notes}

-Transition: "Now, let’s look at how the cloud serves us—three big models to know."
+Now, let’s look at how the cloud serves us.
+There are three big models to know.

 :::